Could she give shots? Adilene Ambriz Ayala was choosing between becoming a pharmacy technician or a nurse, and that question made the decision easy.

 If Ambriz knows about anything, it's change and challenge.

 She came to the U.S. before her 10th birthday.
-After her parents' divorce, she, her mom, brothers, and sister squished into a three-bedroom apartment in California with her grandparents and four uncles.
+After her parents' divorce, she, her mom, brothers, and sisters squished into a three-bedroom apartment in California with her grandparents and four uncles.
 They finally relocated to Houston to gain more elbow room.

 Houston proved her path to San Jac.
 Galena Park High School staff encouraged her to check out the local college and helped her apply.